oracle-livelabs/database/oci-adb-iam/setup-environment-and-cloud-shell/setup-environment-and-cloud-shell.md

 ### Prerequisites
 This lab assumes that you have completed the introduction lab.

 >**Note:** If you have a slightly older tenancy with the option to sign in with Single Sign-On or Direct Sign-In, sign in with Direct Sign-In as you will not have the needed permissions with Single Sign-On.
 You can see which way your signed in by looking at the account that is signed into the tenancy.
 If it starts with "oracleidentitycloudservice" than you are using Single Sign-On and need to switch over.
 If you are not able to sign in using Direct Sign-In, you must create a non-federated user in IAM to use for this lab.
 You can look to the Appendix of this lab to see how to do so.
+When using a newer tenancy that utilizes IAM with Identity Domains, login using your IAM username in your default domain.

 ## Task 1: Provision the Autonomous Database